 Recording The Album

 With the name suggested, and its acceptance by the other Beatles, the loose concept was integrated into the recording sessions that were already underway.
 With concert performances now behind them, a whole new approach to creating music was devised.
 “When I first started in the music business,” producer George Martin recalls, “the ultimate aim for everybody was to try and recreate, on record, a live performance as accurately as possible.
 But then, we realized that we could do something other than that…So, without being too pompous, we decided to go into another kind of art form, where we are devising something that couldn’t be done any other way.
 We were putting something down on tape that could only be done on tape.”

 "Sgt Pepper is one of the most important steps in our career.
 It had to be just right,” stated Lennon in 1967.
 Ringo recalls, "’Sgt.
 Pepper’ was our grandest endeavor.
 It gave everybody – including me – a lot of leeway to come up with ideas and to try different material…The great thing about the band was that whoever had the best idea (it didn’t matter who), that would be the one we’d use.
 No one was standing on their ego, saying, ‘Well, it’s mine,’ and getting possessive.
 Always the best was used…Anything could happen, and that was an exciting process.
 I got to hang out and listen to it unfolding."

-The sessions for the album began on November 24th, 1966 and stretched all the way until April 21st, 1967, totaling approximately 700 hours.
+The sessions for the album began on November 24th, 1966 and continued all the way until April 21st, 1967, totaling approximately 700 hours.
 This was a giant leap from the 9 hour and 45 minute single session on February 11th, 1963 used to record ten of the fourteen tracks for their first album, “Please Please Me.”
-Then again, this early album was a necessary diversion from their primary occupation, namely, the concert stage.
-How their priorities changed in three-and-a-half short years!
+Then again, this early album was a necessary diversion from their primary occupation, the concert stage.
+How their priorities had changed in three-and-a-half short years!